SyedSabir895/Chat-App/README.md

 # Chat-App
 A chat application which is useful for messaging.
-Currently in the development stage which runs on localhost
+Currently in the development stage which runs on localhost.